 Asia is known to have some of the best skincare and cosmetic products.
 Japan, in particular, is renowned among beauty-lovers (yours, truly) for it’s very high-quality, yet affordable, cosmetics.
-For a beauty product addict like me, it was heaven!
-I visited the drugstores about 4 times.
+For a beauty product addict like me, the Land of the Rising Sun was heaven!
+I visited the drugstores there about 4 times.
 The first 2 times I found it really intimidating and rushed out.
 With mountains of products, Japanese drugstores are overwhelming if you don’t know what you are looking for.
 A few moons later and after watching about 10 YouTube videos and reading a plethora of articles, I had a list and I was ready!
 Japanese drugstores here I come!

 Once in and armed with a list and a credit card, I faced another issue – packaging!
 Bloggers and vloggers will talk a lot about Asian beauty products but they will often show you the actual product, not the box which contains it, and sometimes the difference is huge.